pfcoperez/elasticsn/README.md

 ## TODO

+- Replace ad-hoc indices and types for Kibana with aggregation results from `securitynow/episode` to hugely improve performance (time & space).
 - Factor `Upload` object into a generic indexer which should allow modularization when creating different views, in the form of indices and mappings.
 - Unit tests.
 - Add a "listener" aimed to make of this ETL a stream endpoint which could keep the index updated with the new shows.